 Colic is uncontrollable crying in an otherwise healthy infant.
-The classical criteria for calling it a colic are often termed the “rule of 3” – at the age of about 3 weeks or more, crying lasts for about 3 hours or more and occurs about 3 days a week.
-This goes on for about 3 weeks or more.
+The classical criteria for calling it a colic is often termed the 'rule of 3' – at the age of about three weeks or more, crying lasts for about three hours or more and occurs about three days a week.
+This goes on for about three weeks or more.
 Colic is not a disease and will not cause any harm to the infant, but it creates a lot of anxiety in the parents.

 Common theories on the cause of colic

-Newborns have an inbuilt mechanism for turning out sights and sounds around them, thus allowing them to sleep and drink feeds without disturbance.
-Around the age of one month, this disappears – leaving the infant more sensitive to stimuli.
+Newborns have an inbuilt mechanism for turning out sights and sound around them, thus allowing them to sleep and drink feeds without disturbance.
+Around the age of one month, this disappears, leaving the infant more sensitive to stimuli.
 With multiple new sensations like sound, smell, sight, touch coming at them, some infants get overwhelmed by evening.
 To release the stress, they cry a lot.
 Colic attacks end when the infant learns how to filter out some stimuli thereby decreasing the sensory overload.

 Immature digestive system: